microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-08 - Deploy to the Cloud/Feature 1 - Deploy to Azure.md/User Story 1 - Deploy to Azure.md

 ```

-Pay attention to the _SQLAZURECONNSTR_AZURE_SQL_CONNECTIONSTRING_ environment variable is in this code snippet.
-The prefix **SQLAZURECONNSTR_** indicates it is a Azure SQL database connection string environment variable.
-You will create this environment variable later steps.
+#### 2. Update recommendations engine code to use Azure App Service environment variables

-#### 3. Update recommendations engine code to use Azure App Service environment variables
+We also want to update to use environment variables for all of the OpenAI configuration information.

-Open _recommendation_engine.py_ file and replace the following code:
+1. Open `recommendation_engine.py` file and replace the following code:

 ```python
 import json